StanfordSpezi/SpeziBluetooth/README.md

 ## Example

-`MyDeviceModel` demonstrates the capabilities of the Spezi Bluetooth module.
+`MyDeviceModule` demonstrates the capabilities of the Spezi Bluetooth module.
 This class integrates the [`Bluetooth`](https://swiftpackageindex.com/stanfordspezi/spezibluetooth/documentation/spezibluetooth/bluetooth) module to create a `MyDevice` instance injected in the SwiftUI environment to send string messages over Bluetooth and collect them in a messages array.

 > [!NOTE]